opentaps/open-climate-investing/dao/decarbonization/README.md

 We're here to answer those questions, __based on direct personal experience__.

+## Why You Should Buy Offsets with Your Own Money

+Me: Would you like a free copy of my book on climate investing?

+You: Sure.

+Me: Great.
+Could you just send me $10 to cover my shipping cost?

+You: Uhh...

+This is a basic lesson from marketing: People will take things more seriously if they have to pay for them.

+That's why you should buy some offsets with your own money.
+It doesn't have to be a lot -- just one flight or one month worth of home heating will do.
+But it will focus you on whether your real money is leading to real climate benefits.

 ## If You Want a Job in Climate

 Fact of life: Your first job in climate isn't going to be setting national or international climate policy.